Amanda was raised with dogs and has kept dogs all her life. "Dogs aren't just pets," she says, "They're workmates

-The greatest challenge is making sure he'll be interested in eating the food you offer.
-You must also be sure the food has enough protein and calcium to keep his muscle mass and bones in good health.
+The greatest challenge is making sure your dog will be interested in eating the food you offer.
+You must also be sure the food has enough protein and calcium to keep its muscle mass and bones in good health.
 It's advisable to seek veterinary advice before trying to restrict your dog's diet to vegetables and fruit.

 It's best not to give your dog extras from the table.
 If you do, make sure it's a rare treat and not a regular habit.
 Many foods normal for people can be dangerous, even life-threatening, for dogs.
 Chocolate, processed foods, poultry bones, salty or sugary snacks, or even raw meat can harm your dog.

 Should You Feed Your Dog Treats?